 At least one (1) week prior to the opening of school, each new driver and each experienced driver with a new route shall receive his/her map and schedule.
 The drivers shall drive their routes before school opens in order to become familiar with the route and the schedule.

-Notification To Parents

-Bus routes will be published in the local newspaper at least one (1) week prior to the first day of school for students.

 Driver to Finalize Schedule

 Each driver shall finalize his/her route schedule within ten (10) driving days after school opens.
 This route schedule will contain the names of the students riding the bus, the name of the road(s) on which the bus is routed, each stop’s number, the time of the stop, the grade of the pupil, and the school the pupil attends.
 Drivers shall notify the Director of Transportation/Central Office designee of any revisions to their routes.